 A key advantage for tagging assets with trackable tags and labels is to ensure their whereabouts at all times.
 By having this information readily available in an asset register, businesses can eliminate the risk of losing assets that are critical for generating revenue.
 Whether that be spare parts, tools, or stock.

-With a digital eye cast upon the location of a business’s assets, the asset tagging process can help reduce the costs associated with replacing lost or stolen equipment.
-For instance, job site theft costs construction companies $1billion each year due to the lack of asset visibility.
+With a digital eye cast upon the location of your assets, the asset tagging process can help reduce the costs associated with replacing lost or stolen equipment.
+For instance, job site theft costs the construction sector $1billion each year due to the lack of asset visibility.

 The asset tagging process can be broken down into four simple steps: